sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-WsaPasswordExpiration.md

 ## Synopsis

-Updates the password expiration policy for a Workspace ONE Access instance.
+Updates the password expiration policy for Workspace ONE Access instance.

---8<-- "./docs/snippets/wsa-cmdlet-tip.md"

 ## Syntax